cujojs/poly/README.md

 unique features:

 1. poly is a set of AMD modules instead of a monolithic collection of functions
-2. poly (will soon have) a comprehensive suite of tests
-3. poly will work on just about every javascript-powered browser ever conceived
+2. poly will work on just about every javascript-powered browser since IE5.5
-4. poly's modules can be used as either "standardized" abstractions/wrappers or as shims that add methods to native prototypes.
+3. poly's modules can be used as either "standardized" abstractions/wrappers or as shims that add methods to native prototypes.
 You choose.

 Examples